navinthenapster/create-simple-gui-applications/01-introduction/README.md

 can do is put this book down, then *go and find out!* Just keep regular backups of your code along the way so you always have something to come back to if you royally mess it up.

+> #### info::Lookout!
+>
-I> Throughout this books there are also boxes like this, giving info, tips and warnings.
+> Throughout this books there are also boxes like this, giving info, tips and warnings.
-I> All of them can be safely skipped over if you are in a hurry, but reading them will I> give you a deeper and more rounded knowledge of the Qt framework.
+> All of them can be safely skipped over if you are in a hurry, but reading them will
+> give you a deeper and more rounded knowledge of the Qt framework.

 ## Qt and PyQt